core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The parameters for countersignatures use the updated COSE registries.
 Newly defined IANA registries have been removed.

-* Pairwise Flag bit renamed as Group Protection Flag bit, set to 1 in group mode, set to 0 in pairwise mode.
+* Pairwise Flag bit renamed as Group Flag bit, set to 1 in group mode and set to 0 in pairwise mode.

-* Dedicated section on update of Security Context.
+* Dedicated section on updating the Security Context.

 * By default, sender sequence numbers and replay windows are not reset upon group rekeying.